Made-Neat/wplogify/src/logify-wp/readme.txt

 == Screenshots ==

+Screenshots can be found in /wp-content/logify-wp/assets/images/screenshots.

-1. **Activity Dashboard** – View a summary of recent activities on your site at a glance.
+1. **Activity Dashboard** – View a summary of recent activities on your site at a glance. (logify-wp-dashboard-widget.png)
-2. **Detailed Log View** – See full details of logged activities, including user avatars and advanced metadata.
+2. **Detailed Log View** – See full details of logged activities, including user avatars and advanced metadata. (logify-wp-event-log.png)
-3. **Settings Page** – Customize what actions are logged and who has access to view them.
+3. **Settings Page** – Customize what actions are logged and who has access to view them. (logify-wp-settings.png)
-4. **Search & Filter** – Easily search through logs by user, date, post type, and more.
+4. **Search & Filter** – Easily search through logs by user, date, post type, and more. (logify-wp-search-filters.png)

 == Changelog ==